run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/project-management/project-management/use/register-project.md

     !!!
 Abstract "NOTE"

-         It'll only be pssible to escalate to an employee who is active in the project.
+         It'll only be possible to escalate to an employee who is active in the project.

     - **Roles/Responsibilities**: Inform the employees responsible for the execution of the project, defining their roles and responsibilities within the scope of the project.
 You can